- About Girls’ Night In

 The paperback collection, together with its spin-off journal, audiobook and childrens’ sister project Kids’ Night In (Puffin and HarperCollins) has involved some of the biggest names in publishing and entertainment for more than a decade, including Stella McCartney, J.K.Rowling, Kate Moss, Bob Geldof, Nick Hornby and Candace Bushnell.
 A team of editors including Maggie Alderson, Imogen Edwards-Jones, Nick Earls, Lauren Henderson, Carole Matthews and Sarah Mlynowski joined Jessica and Chris to take the series across America, Europe and Australia between 2000 and 2014 with a rising total of $3.5 million in sales raised for War Child.

-In 2014-2015, the first e-book in the series, Girls’ Night In 10th Anniversary Collection, will be released by Penguin Australia, to be followed by HarperCollins in Britain in 2015.
+The first e-book in the series, Girls’ Night In 10th Anniversary Collection, was released by Penguin Australia, and followed by HarperCollins in Britain.
 Welcome to our website.
 And thank you for buying our books.

 GIRLS’ NIGHT IN MEMORIES